Price's Scrub State Park

 Price’s Scrub State Park is a 962-acre Florida state park located in Marion County, Florida.
 The park has relatively high biodiversity with several natural communities, including its scrub, and is important in the proposed regional connection of conservation lands.
 The park is a part of the proposed Northwest Marion Greenway.
 This corridor would connect Paynes Prairie Preserve State Park to Goethe State Forest and could be used for recreational activities, particularly horseback riding.

 Location

-The location of the park is along Interstate 75.
+The park is along Interstate 75.
 Micanopy is one mile north, Ocala is 21 miles southeast, and Gainesville is 12 miles north, approximately.
 Although it is located in Marion County, the park is contiguous with and south of Alachua County.

 History

 The park lands were acquired by the state in 2002.
 The purchase contract was negotiated for $1.97 million.
 The purchasing funds came from the Greenways and Trails Florida Forever program.
 The Department of Environmental Protection's Office of Greenways and Trails manages the land under a lease that expires after 50 years, in May 2053.